bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 > An ability is emergent if it is not present in smaller models but is present in larger models.

-<small style="float:right; font-size:tiny">Emergent Abilities of Large Language Models, Transactions on Machine Learning Research (08/2022)</small>
+<small style="float:right; font-size:xx-small">Emergent Abilities of Large Language Models, Transactions on Machine Learning Research (08/2022)</small>